kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 47.08 20210623 =

+* Fix: Correct URL for non-standard install directories.
+* Fix: Bulk post popup only pops up once now on when plugins modify the post overview page (ACF, for example).
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/custom-field-cleanup/">Custom Field Cleanup</a>: Cleans up the custom fields of a post.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/imagify/">Imagify</a>: Adds support for the <a href="https://wordpress.org/plugins/imagify/">Imagify</a> plugin / service.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/more-children/">More Children</a>: Allows children to create more children of the parent.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/term-meta-attachments/">Term Meta Attachments</a>: Allow taxonomy term meta containing attachment IDs to be broadcasted correctly.

 = 47.06 20210412 =